Bielhsn/Bielhsn/README.md

 ## 👋 Hello, my name is Gabriel Henrique!

-🚀 I’m a Full Stack Developer with solid experience in creating systems that work well and help people and companies in their daily routines.
-Currently, I’m taking my first steps in the field of Artificial Intelligence — I’m doing a postgraduate program in AI for Developers and starting to work on projects involving machine learning and generative AI.

-💡 I enjoy turning ideas into real solutions that make a difference.
-My goal is to keep learning and use everything I know in programming to create even smarter and more useful things with AI.
+My background in software development and system integration allows me to apply AI to solve real-world problems, automate repetitive tasks, and build more efficient and intelligent solutions.

+🚀 I am an AI Engineer focused on developing intelligent solutions, automation, and AI-powered applications that optimize processes, increase productivity, and make people's lives easier.
+I primarily work with Python, Generative AI (GenAI), LLMs, intelligent automation, API integration, and AI-driven solutions.
+I also have experience with MongoDB, Oracle SQL Developer, JavaScript, and TypeScript, along with knowledge of Java and C#.

+🔎 My goal is to combine Software Engineering and Artificial Intelligence to transform processes and create solutions that deliver real impact for people and businesses.

 Currently working on:
-- Fundamentals of AI, Machine Learning, Deep Learning and Generative AI
+- AI, Machine Learning, Deep Learning and Generative AI
-- Academic projects with Python, Scikit-learn, LLMs and NLP
 - Applied study in prompt engineering, classification and predictive analysis

 Other skills: